jeremytammik/tbc/a/1880_texture_uv_coord.md

 ### Texture Bitmap UV Coordinates

-The week is coming to an end all too quickly... here are some compelling topics before we enter the weeken:
+The week is coming to an end all too quickly... here are some compelling topics before we enter the weekend:

 - [Explaining texture `UV` mapping using AVF](#2)
 - [Más Allá de Dynamo &ndash; Spanish-language book](#3)